List of The Mummy (film series) characters: Alex O'Connell

-Alexander "Alex" O'Connell (Freddie Boath in The Mummy Returns and Luke Ford in The Mummy: Tomb of the Dragon Emperor) is the son of Evie and Rick O'Connell.
-Throughout the second film, he is shown to have great intellect and bravery for a child of eight.
+Alexander "Alex" O'Connell (Freddie Boath in The Mummy Returns and Luke Ford in The Mummy: Tomb of the Dragon Emperor) is the son of Evy and Rick O'Connell.
+Throughout the second film, he is shown to have great intellect and bravery for a child of seven.
 Alex protects his parents from two potential attackers in a temple, before inadvertently causing its destruction.
 It is here that his parents discover the bracelet.
 When he puts on the Bracelet of Anubis, it reveals to him the path to the pyramid of the Scorpion King.
 He is captured by Imhotep's followers, and much of the film focuses on the attempts of his parents to rescue him.
 He has a witty and bratty attitude, but is good-hearted and intelligent far beyond his years, a trait his parents never hesitate to acknowledge.
 He is able to speak and read Egyptian better than Jonathan, having been taught by Evelyn, and is able to use the Book of the Dead to resurrect her when she is killed by Anck-su-namun.

 In the third film, Alex had grown into a dashing and curious man, much like his father (he is also hinted at being a womanizer).
 He also speaks fluent Chinese.
 Unknown to his parents, Alex has left college and gone to China on a dig searching for a lost tomb.
 Alex eventually finds the tomb but is attacked.
-He unmasks his attacker to reveal a young Chinese girl.
+He unmasks his attacker to reveal a young Chinese woman.
 She escapes and Alex continues with the excavation of the tomb.
 His parents arrive unexpectedly in Shanghai and he is forced to explain what he has been doing.
 During a preview to the exhibition of the Dragon Emperor, the mummy is resurrected and flees the museum.
 The O'Connells pursue the mummy with the help of Lin, the girl who attacked Alex, and her mother Zi Yuan.
 In the end, Alex teams up with his father to kill the Dragon Emperor, falling in love with Lin along the way.
 Although Lin initially rejects his feelings due to her immortality, after she becomes mortal, Alex seems to enter a relationship with her as they are seen together at Jonathan's club.